Lavenders are native to Mediterranean countries and in order to successfully grow lavenders you must replicate the soil conditions of that region.

 Key takeaways:

-- Lavenders need the soils conditions that emulate their native Mediterranean soils.
+- Lavenders need soil conditions that emulate their native Mediterranean soils.

 - Fast draining, pH neutral or slightly alkaline, low to medium fertility sandy soils are the optimal conditions.

-- You do not need to add fertilizer to lavenders as this will promote foliage growth and less flowers.
+- You do not need to add fertilizer to lavenders as this will promote foliage growth and fewer flowers.
 Lavenders prefer lower to medium nutrient soils therefore they do not benefit from fertilizers.